sanjiblama28/Week-5/README.md

 ## 1.1 Update (package.xml)

-You don't need to manually add dependencies to package.xml because you used the —dependencies option when creating the package.
+You don't need to manually add dependencies to package.xml because you used the --dependencies option when creating the package.

 But as always, remember to fill up package.xml with the description, maintainer's name and email, and license details.